A week after I converted to Islam, I entered the masjid to pray.

 Other Common Measurements Used

-Another trend we see is that some women who accepted Islam, even before meeting and marrying their born and raised Muslim spouses, are treated as if they became less Muslim if they were to divorce.
+Another trend we see is that some women who accepted Islam, are treated as if they became less Muslim if they were to divorce.
 Is it appropriate to rate one person on something due to an act of another person?

 Nationality and skin color has nothing to do with Islam or how Muslim someone is.
 The Prophet said in his last sermon:

 … an Arab has no superiority over a non-Arab, nor a non-Arab has any superiority over an Arab; also a white has no superiority over a black nor a black has any superiority over a white except in piety and good actions.

 There are always going to be things that people are measured by to rate their levels of faith; but don’t let their opinions dishearten you.

 There are people that fill the outward appearance of a Muslim, but they are empty on the inside.
 They may pray all their prayers, go to Hajj, pay Zakah, etc. but they may commit horrible sins and forget God at all other times in their lives.
 Appearances are only skin deep, while faith cannot be known to anyone except God.